TechCraftYT/2025-New-Year-Welcomer/README.md

 Fun Little Side Project that I made in a few hours.

-Download the zip for the app.
+Download the code for the app.